cfw-guide/cemu.cfw.guide/_pages/en_US/online-play.md

 You will need to have a homebrewed Wii U for this, as system access is required to retrieve game files.
 You can do this by following the instructions on [wiiu.hacks.guide](https://wiiu.hacks.guide/).
 Once you've completed the process, come back to this page and continue.

-Since we will be connecting to <span style="text-decoration: underline">real Nintendo servers</span>, there will always be a chance of being banned.
-Do not use mods, cheats or hacks online.
+As we will be connecting to real Nintendo servers, do not:
-{: .notice--danger}
+- Use mods, cheats or hacks
+- Play on both your console and Cemu at the same time
+- Share your online files for other people to use

+Doing these may get your console banned, restricting you from online play.

 This process involves accessing the Wii U internal memory!
 If you don't follow the instructions correctly, you could potentially cause serious damage to your console.
 {: .notice--danger}